 I don’t smell smoke.
 I’ll explain.

 Here’s “Oh Why.”

 And here’s Shape Of You.

 Having read through some of the news coverage about expert testimony at this trial, I find myself sympathizing with the judge more than either litigant.
 He’s living in a Monty Python argument clinic sketch.
 The trial seems to be very “musicologist vs musicologist,” and too full of “yes it is,” vs “no it isn’t.”
 They see the facts, largely agreeing on them, but those facts lead them to different conclusions about the likelihood of copying and the originality of the elements the works share.
-And I gladly admit, this work has a degree of subjectivity to it.
+And I gladly admit, this work is subjective.
 And I’m sympathetic to the triers because the facts won’t tell the story without the right perspective.
-Here expert witnesses get to opine as though one view is as valid as the other, in no small part enabled by virtue of subjectivity being difficult to disprove.
+Here expert witnesses get to opine as though one view is as valid as the other, in no small part perhaps enabled by virtue of subjectivity being difficult to disprove.

-The similarities are these and appear in just this one section:
+The relevant similarities are these and appear in just this one section: